Sandbagging and other temporary barriers

 - Where do I store it when it's not in use?

 If you choose to sandbag your property, keep in mind that it takes two people one hour to fill and place 100 sandbags.
 This is what is required to build a wall about 30 cm (1 foot) high and six metres (20 feet) long.

 Make sure you have enough sand, burlap or plastic bags, shovels, strong helpers and time to place them properly.
 Contact your local landscaping or home building supply company for sandbag material.

-Property owners need to consider how the flood tubes will be emptied after use.
-This must be done in such a way as to prevent impacts on the homeowners, property and on neighbours' property.
+Property owners also need to consider how the flood tubes will be emptied after use to prevent impacting your home, your property or your neighbours' properties.

-If fresh water is used, it needs to be disposed of properly and cannot be emptied into the river or storm water system without being properly treated to remove chlorine.
-Visit the water disposal permit requirements section on our Erosion and Sediment Control page for more information.
+Water cannot be emptied into the river or storm water system without being properly treated to remove chlorine.
+For more information, visit the water disposal permit requirements section in Erosion and Sediment Control.